A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Introduction

 \subsection{Related Work}

-A significant amount of research has focused on the \emph{static} assortment optimization problem.
-Under the MNL choice model, previous research has proposed various tractable static assortment optimization algorithms across different settings. \cite{talluri2004revenue} show the optimal unconstrained assortment includes a select number of products with the highest prices, known as the revenue-order structure. \cite{rusmevichientong2010dynamic} consider the assortment optimization problem that the number of products offered is upper bounded, proposing a polynomial algorithm for the cardinality-constrained assortment optimization problem.
-Other variants of this problem are also considered; for further details, see \cite{rusmevichientong2012robust}, \cite{desir2014near}, \cite{davis2013assortment}.
-For a comprehensive review of static assortment optimization under other choice models, we refer the readers to \cite{kok2015assortment} and \cite{strauss2018review}.
+There is a large body of work on the single customer or static assortment optimization problem.
+For the MNL choice model, optimal or approximately optimal algorithms are known for a variety of constraints.
+In particular, \cite{talluri2004revenue} show the optimal unconstrained assortment follows a revenue-order structure, where only the highest-priced products are offered. \cite{rusmevichientong2010dynamic} propose a polynomial-time algorithm to solve the cardinality-constrained assortment optimization problem. \cite{desir2014near} show that the problem is NP-hard for budget constraint and give an FPTAS for the problem.
+Various other variants of this problem have been considered; for further details, see \cite{rusmevichientong2012robust, sumida2021revenue, el2023joint, sof}.
+For a comprehensive review of static assortment optimization under other choice models, we refer the reader to \cite{kok2015assortment} and \cite{strauss2018review}.